I Have Been Admitted

 - Your certified copy of official degree certificate/diploma.
 If required, submit the certified copy of official degree certificate/diploma in a sealed envelope issued by the institution attended or Ministry of Education.
 Original language and literal English translation must be provided for all records not officially issued in English.

-- Note: Your final documents must be provided no later than the end of your first semester of enrollment.
-Failure to submit final documents will result in a registration hold being placed on your record.
+- Note: Your final documents must be provided as soon as possible but no later than the end of your first semester of enrollment.
+Failure to submit final documents will result in a registration hold being placed on your record, which will prevent you from registering the following term.
+Do not wait until the end of the term to submit your final documents.

 Review Orientation Information

-- Review the Orientation and Handbook for New Graduate Students for newly admitted students.
-Some graduate departments offer program specific orientations leading up to the start of the academic year.
+- Additionally, some graduate departments offer program specific orientations leading up to the start of the academic year.
 You will be notified by your department of your program's orientation date and time.
+You are also expected to review the Handbook for New Graduate Students, which provides an overview of graduate programs and policies.

 The Student Ability Success Center (SASC) at San Diego State University authorizes and provides a variety of services and accommodations, which are determined on a case-by-case basis and in consultation with an SASC counselor.
 Their goal is to remove barriers that disability creates so that all students have an equal opportunity to be successful in college.
 If you will be applying for services from the SASC, you are encouraged to apply as early as possible to assure that accommodations are in place by the time you begin your academic journey.
 Visit Applying to the Student Ability Success Center to learn more about the process.